How to visit the Uluwatu beaches

 10 BEST ULUWATU BEACHES

 Suluban beach is a spectacular beach in Uluwatu Bali.
 Also known as Blue Point beach and Pantai Suluban Bali, this place is super interesting with all the caves and coves, beach bars and amazing surf conditions.
-Suluban Beach is famous for its left-hand point break that is very popular among skilled surfers.
+Suluban Beach is popular for its amazing surf waves.
 But there are many more things to do as there are many hipster surf cafes and it’s one of the best places to watch sunset in Uluwatu!

 How to get to Suluban beach

 Suluban beach Bali is located in Uluwatu on the very southwestern tip of Bali.
 The best way to get here is on your rental moped.
-You can easily rent a moped in the main tourist hubs throughout Bali such as Canggu, Seminyak, Kuta, Ubud, and Uluwatu.
+You can easily rent a moped in all the busier places in Bali like Uluwatu, Canggu, Seminyak, Kuta and Ubud.
 Make sure to have an international drivers license and always wear a helmet!

 What to expect at Suluban beach

-Before you can enter Suluban beach, you first have to zigzag past dozens of clifftop bars, small warungs, souvenir shops and surfboard rental shacks until you reach the Suluban Beach Cave where you eventually reach the beach and ocean.
+Before you can enter Suluban beach, first you have to make your way down the winding stairs.
+Your will past dozens of clifftop bars, small warungs, souvenir shops and surfboard rental shacks on your way until you reach the Suluban Beach Cave.
+From there, you have to find your way through the cave until you get to the hidden Suluban beach.

-From the Uluwatu cliff you will have an amazing view on the ocean, the famous Uluwatu surf break lies adjacent to the Uluwatu cliff which offers the most incredible view of the surfers from above.
-So after you’ve explored the beach, this is the perfect spot to enjoy the afternoon and watch surfers in action before the sun sets.
+From the Uluwatu cliff you have an amazing view on the ocean.
+So this is the perfect spot to enjoy the afternoon after exploring the beach.
+Go to Single Fin or one of the other warungs to drink a beer or coconut and watch surfers in action before the sun sets.

 Read more about Suluban beach in this complete guide